 When Bacon threatened to conduct military operations against the Native Americans without authorization, Berkeley declared him a rebel.
 The response was a public wave of support for Bacon, reflecting discontent over the economic recession at the time as much as concerns about Native Americans.

-Bacon forced the Occoneechee to surrender Susquehannocks that Bacon claimed were responsible for "outrages" on frontier farms.
-Bacon's forces then destroyed the Occoneechee village - even though the Native Americans there had done nothing to threaten frontier settlers.
-Destruction of Occoneechee Town would disrupt Berkeley's control of the fur trade, weakening him personally and perhaps creating some opportunity for others living on the frontier to make profits through trade.
+Bacon forced the Occaneechi to surrender Susquehannocks that Bacon claimed were responsible for "outrages" on frontier farms.
+Bacon's forces then destroyed the Occaneechi village - even though the Native Americans there had done nothing to threaten frontier settlers.
+Destruction of Occaneechi Town would disrupt Berkeley's control of the fur trade, weakening him personally and perhaps creating some opportunity for others living on the frontier to make profits through trade.

 Bacon marched his small army back to the capital where the House of Burgesses, intimidated by the mob, passed legislation demanded by Bacon.
 Bacon burned Jamestown, including the statehouse, and plundered the plantation homes of the gentry who supported Governor Berkeley.

 third statehouse at Jamestown, burned in Bacon's Rebellion

 Source: National Park Service, America's Oldest Legislative Assembly and Its Jamestown Statehouse